leifan8440/minibot-wow/README.md

   <img src="images/scripts.png" />

-- Configure the launch options, launch the system, and enter WoW.
-(Notice that you can only launch one of the two WoW versions at the same time)
+- Configure the launch options, launch the system, and enter WoW (note that you can only launch one of the two WoW versions at the same time).
+If you have any errors on start-up, please refer to the [Troubleshooting page](https://www.minibot.top/topic/29/troubleshooting-errors-on-minibot-start-up).

   <img src="images/gui-launch.png" width="300" />